The core drivers of company culture are changing.

 Companies have always struggled to stay closely connected with each employee.
 Company culture serves as the solution to this problem.
 Culture is supposed to unify us, connecting us to the company mission but also to each other.
 You can measure the health of company culture by the strength of relationships between employees.

 At the heart of every high-performing work culture is a foundation of strong human relationships.
 When employees feel the workplace is an environment where they can bond with their colleagues, they’re happier with their jobs, more likely to engage in their work, and less likely to leave the company.

 Every human relationship forms because of two primary factors: interaction and relatedness.
 We build strong relationships with others by sharing what we have in common, but we need opportunities to interact in order to discover those commonalities.
 The classic scenario of a chat at the company water cooler is powerful for this very reason; in the past it was the place to gather around and connect with colleagues across departments.
 Sadly, that just isn’t as feasible now as large organizations become more scattered and remote work rises (Gallup says 43% of the labor force now performs work remotely).

-Drinking from the digital water cooler
+Technology and culture converge at the digital water cooler

 While our work environment is more physically disconnected than ever, technology is creating new connection points to nourish our need for work relationships.
 Platforms designed to foster workplace culture are providing employees with expressive social spaces where they can connect and share outside of the productivity tools they use to get their jobs done faster.
 The physical water cooler may be a relic of the past but the digital water cooler is here to stay.